terraboops/jquery-pretty-placeholder/README.md

 This plugin is fully tested with IE8 and IE9 on Windows 7.
 Might work with other browsers...

 ## Opinions
-* Should not alter input values
+* Should not alter input values, instead overlay a placeholder element
-* Should create a stylable inline element
+* Should create a stylable inline element to hold placeholder text
 * Should use as few defaults as possible, unless you use the defaults method
-* Should be able to override almost anything
+* These opinions are meaningless, everything should be able to be overridden

 ## Usage
 Say you've got a few input elements: